Skip to main content

 What It Costs

-Where it gets expensive:
+Where E*TRADE gets expensive:

-• Margin rates: Base rate 9.95% with a Fed funds rate at 3.64%.
+• Margin rates: Base rate 9.95% with the Fed funds rate at 3.64%.
 Accounts under $10,000 pay 12.45%.
-Even at $100K-$250K, you're paying 10.95%.
+Even at $100K–$250K, you're paying 10.95%.
 Interactive Brokers charges roughly half.

-• OTC stocks: $6.95 per trade.
-Active traders get $4.95.
+• OTC stocks: $6.95 per trade ($4.95 for active traders).
 Fidelity and Schwab charge nothing.

-• Broker-assisted trades: $25 surcharge on top of commission.
-In 2026, no phone call should cost more than a nice lunch.
+• Broker-assisted trades: $25 surcharge.
+In 2026, no phone call should cost $25.

 Power E*TRADE: The Options Edge

 Power E*TRADE is the reason options traders should pay attention.
-The platform offers real-time streaming Greeks, probability analysis, risk/reward visualizations, and a strategy optimizer that scans for trades matching your outlook.
+Real-time streaming Greeks, probability analysis, risk/reward visualizations, and a strategy optimizer that scans for trades matching your outlook.
+The options chain layout lets you build multi-leg strategies visually, see max profit and loss before execution, and paper trade without capital at risk.

-The Morgan Stanley Banking Advantage
+Banking and the Morgan Stanley Advantage

 This is where the acquisition actually pays off for customers.

 The real power move: securities-based lines of credit.
 Borrow against your portfolio for major purchases without selling investments and triggering capital gains.
-This is a wealth management product from Morgan Stanley's playbook, now available to E*TRADE retail clients.
+This is a wealth management product from Morgan Stanley's institutional playbook, now available to E*TRADE retail clients.

-Retirement Accounts: Depth That Rivals Anyone
+Retirement Accounts: More Types Than Anyone

 E*TRADE offers more retirement account types than any broker reviewed on this site: